 The temporary duty.
 Field time.

 These short bursts of your spouse being gone, sometimes just on the other side of the installation but unable to communicate, are surprisingly difficult.
-These happen when your service member needs to attend a school or conference, if they get tagged for a rotation at one of the national training centers or even just going to the woods for a couple weeks.
+These happen when your service member needs to attend a school or conference, if they get tagged for a rotation at one of the national training centers or even just going to the woods for a couple of weeks.

 And they can drive you crazy.